verlok/vanilla-lazyload/README_v8.md

 [Include the script](#include-the-script) | [Recipes](#recipes) | [Demos](#demos) | [Tips & tricks](#tips--tricks) | [API](#api) | [Notable features](#notable-features)

-## Important note about this doc
+## IMPORTANT

-The documentation you're reading refers to version 8.x (recommended version) of LazyLoad.
+This documentation refers to version 8.x (recommended version) of LazyLoad.
 Find the documentation about the latest version in the [README.md](README.md) file.

 ## Include the script